 All ineligible HSA distributions are taxable as income and subject to additional tax penalties so it is very important to know what is eligible.

-An HSA is a special bank account used to pay for current and future medical expenses tax-free.
+A Health Savings Account (HSA) is a special bank account used to pay for current and future medical expenses tax-free.

 A HDHP is a medical insurance plan that meets specific criteria set by the IRS.
 For 2019, a HDHP must meet the following standards:

 If you are unsure if your plan meets the HDHP requirements, check with your insurance provider.